suncoast-devs/handbook/tools/environment-windows.md

 ### What

-Node is a runtime for javascript.
-Using node, we can run javascript on our machines without having to be in a browser.
+Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.

 ### Why

-For the first part of the training, we are concentrating on the HTML/CSS and JavaScript.
-Many useful tools for those languages run on node.
+During the first part of training, we are concentrating on HTML/CSS and JavaScript.
+Since many useful tools for those languages run on node we can simplify our efforts by working in this environment.

 ### How